knaik/knaik.github.io/_posts/2016-01-12-IQB-BootCampvii.markdown

 ---
 # Day 7

-Preparing the Investigational New Drug Application (IND) Steven K. Burley
+## Preparing the Investigational New Drug Application (IND)
+## Steven K. Burley

 Phrmacogenomics is an upcoming field for essentially predicting adverse drug reactions.

 Efficacy/Safety -> Approval
+IND is needed regardless of state lines, for exposure of humans to the experimental drugs